Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 8. Save web part settings.
 Reload the page.

-9. Test the setup by entering any text into the prompt text area and clicking Enter.
+9. Test the setup by adding any text into the prompt text area, then pressing Enter or clicking the Submit button.
-   - The AI-response should appear in the content area.
+   - The AI-response should appear in the content area below.
-   - Try the same with another language model (GPT-4).
+   - Try the same steps with another language model (GPT-4).
-   - Click on the upside arrow in the right-hand corner.
-Select any PDF file - for example, from ./docs folder - click OK to upload it.
-Click on the Submit button to summarize the uploaded PDF.
+   - Click on the upward arrow in the right-hand corner.
+Select any PDF file - for instance, from ./docs folder - and click OK to upload it.
+Click on the Submit button to summarise the uploaded PDF.

 # Full-Scale Setup for Large Environments
   - [back to the top](#quick-links)